bangslosan/titanium_pusher_ios/documentation/index.md

           - **headers** [object]: Provides the ability to pass additional HTTP Headers to the channel authentication endpoint when authenticating a channel
+          - **params** [object]: Additional parameters to be sent when the channel authentication endpoint is called.

 Example: